kchenturtles/PassionfruitKitchen/content/posts/pigs-in-a-blanket.md

 categories: ["snacks", "dinner", "quick & easy"]
 featured_categories: [""]
 tags: ["vegetarian", "pescetarian"]
-summary: "Wow, it's been busy recently!
+summary: "Wow, life has been busy recently!
 I've been sticking to the simple recipes to get by: just a couple of ingredients, not too many dishes dirtied, less prep work.
-Luckily for me, these vegetarian pigs in a blanket check all of those boxes, and they taste great! "
+Luckily for me, these vegetarian pigs in a blanket check all of those boxes, and they make a great appetizer or snack any day."
 toc: true
 dropCap: true
 displayInMenu: true